-The administrative costs of the Program will be funded through a per kilowatt-hour adder that will be included in the supply price and paid by the Competitive Supplier to the Consultant, as specified in the ESA.
-This fee will cover the services of the Consultant, including developing the Aggregation and Outreach and Education Plans, managing public outreach efforts, managing the DPU approval process, managing the supply procurement, developing and implementing the post-approval public education plan, managing a robust opt-in campaign, providing customer support, interacting with the local distribution company, monitoring the supply contract, and providing ongoing reports.
+The administrative costs of the Program will be funded through a per kilowatt-hour adder that will be included in the supply price and paid by the Competitive Supplier to the Consultant, as specified in the Competitive Electric Service Agreement.
+This fee will cover the services of the Consultant, including developing the Aggregation and Outreach and Education Plans, managing public outreach efforts, managing the DPU approval process, managing the supply procurement, developing and implementing the post-approval public education plan, providing customer support, interacting with the local distribution companies, monitoring the supply contract, and providing ongoing reports.
 This charge has been set for the initial term of the Consultant's contract at \$0.001 per kilowatt-hour.